How to use Chrome Dark mode on your Mac: The easy way no one told you about

 There are a few easy and reliable ways to give Chrome a Darker, more eye-friendly vibe on your Mac:

-- You can use the system-wide route through macOS
+- Use the system-wide route through macOS

 - Dip into themes